 - a) The project would not require or result in the relocation or construction of new or expanded water or, wastewater treatment facilities or expansion of existing storm water drainage, electric power, natural gas or telecommunications facilities, the construction or relocations of which could cause significant environmental effects.
-The project will be served by an existing individual onsite well.
-The well was drilled pursuant to a well permit from the Shasta County Environmental Health Division and in accordance with all applicable environmental protection standards of the permit.
-An onsite wastewater treatment system (OWTS) would be constructed to serve the project.
+The project will be served by the City of Redding for water from existing waterlines in the adjacent public right-of-way and the City of Redding has capacity to serve water to the project.
+Onsite wastewater treatment systems (OWTS) would be constructed to serve the project.
 The proposed OWTS would be constructed pursuant to an OWTS permit from the Shasta County Environmental Health Division and in accordance with all applicable environmental protection standards of the permit and design standards for the placement of a leach field under an impervious surface. - b) The project would have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years.
-The project would be served by an individual well.
-There is an existing well on-site which will serve the proposed office/warehouse building.
-Well log data from the vicinity indicates that there is sufficient groundwater to serve the project. - c) An on-site wastewater treatment system (OWTS) will be used.
-The proposed office and warehouse building will have a restroom and require compliance with all OWTS standards and required permitting requirements from the EHD.
+The project would be served by the City of Redding for both potable water as well as for fire suppression.
+The City of Redding has confirmed that water services can be provided for the project. - c) Two on-site wastewater treatment systems (OWTS) will be used.
+The proposed offices and warehouses buildings will each have restrooms and will require compliance with all OWTS standards and required permitting requirements from the EHD.
 No other wastewater treatment system would be affected by the project. - d) The project would not generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals.
 The project would be served by Waste Management disposal services and by the West Central Landfill which has sufficient capacity to accommodate the project's solid waste disposal needs. - e) The project would comply with Federal, State, and local management and reduction statutes and regulations related to solid waste.
 The proposed project would be required to comply with applicable elements of AB 1327, Chapter 18 (California Solid Waste Reuse and Recycling Access Act of 1991) and other local, state, and federal waste disposal standards.